lineklemensen/PRJ3/docs/report/05 - Technical analysis/02 - Risk analysis.md

 **Description:** Time management.
 As mentioned in other risk items, the team will encounter several unfamiliar challenges during the project.
 **Probability:**  4
-There is a hogh probability of encountering new or unexpected tasks and challenges during the project, which can take up a lot of time.
+There is a high probability of encountering new or unexpected tasks and challenges during the project, which can take up a lot of time.
 Time that could have been spent on development.
 **Consequence:**  5
 If the team is unable to effectively manage the available time, it will impact the project, and can affect the quality of the final product, as well as impair the teams ability to meet important deadlines.
 **Risk Score:**  20